ramda-phi/vim-key-sound/README.md

    [to Use]

-    set 'vks/tmp' in your home directory or rewrite variable 'path'
+    set 'vks/tmp' in a directory you want and rewrite variable 'path' in vim-key-sound.py

        path = any_dir/you_set